LTOssian/test-Markets/README.md

-# YOUrban
+# Markets

 ## Goal

-The goal of this project is to build a fullstack application using React with the component lib Chakra UI & Express for a CRUD API.
+The goal of this project is to build a fullstack CRUD application using React with the component lib Chakra UI & Express for a Rest  API.

 ## Installation :